Accessibility

 Why compliance alone is not enough

-I have seen that technically meet standards, but still leave users struggling to complete basic tasks.
-Not because the rules were ignored, but because the experience itself was not designed with those users in mind.
+isn't just about whether something technically passes a guideline.
+It's about whether someone can actually use it.
+There's a significant gap between something being compliant and something being usable, and that gap is where most accessible products fall down.
+I've seen that technically meet standards but still leave users struggling to complete basic tasks — not because the rules were ignored, but because the experience itself was not designed with those users in mind.

 Why accessibility is a design constraint